nuclia/nucliadb/proposals/records/3-migration-strategy.md

 Running migrations will be done through a command line utility `nucliadb-run-migrations`.

+Command options:
+- migrate 1 particular knowledge box
+- dry-run: this won't actually run any migration but find all KBs and which migrations will be run against them

 This utility will be run automatically with a post release helm/argo hook.

+New KBs should not have migrations run against them.

 ## Rollout plan